vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       sufficient access mode. `remove` will remove all unavailable devices from the container.
 The default mode is `check`.

+`ct config reload` *id*
+  Reload the container's configuration file from disk.
+The container has to be stopped for the reload to be allowed.

+`ct config replace` *id*
+  Replace the container's configuration file by data read from standard input.
+  The entire configuration file is replaced and reloaded by *osctld*.
+The config file has to be in the correct format for the current `osctld` version and has to contain required options, otherwise errors may occur.
+This is considered a low level interface, since a lot of runtime checks is bypassed.

+  The container has to be stopped when `ct config replace` is called.

 `ct passwd` *id* *user* [*password*]
   Change password of *user* in container *id*.
 The user has to already exist.
   If *password* is not given as an argument, it is prompted for on stdin.